ajitagupta/student-management-system/README.md

 [*Head First Design Patterns*](https://www.oreilly.com/library/view/head-first-design/9781492077992/)

 In short, a Singleton is a one-of-a-kind object for which only one instance is required.
 Following this best practice we put all our database code into one class.
-The so-called resulting *Singleton* class `.java` is as follows:
+The so-called resulting *Singleton* class `CP.java` is as follows:

 ```
-blabla
+public class CP {

+	static Connection conn;

+	public static Connection createc() throws SQLException {

+		//load drive class

+		try {
+			Class.forName("com.mysql.cj.jdbc.Driver");

+			//create connection

+			String user="root";
+			String password="root";
+			String url="jdbc:mysql://localhost:3306/studentdata";

+			conn=DriverManager.getConnection(url, user, password);
+		} catch (ClassNotFoundException e) {

+			e.printStackTrace();
+		}
+		return conn;

+	}

+}
 ```

-Here, we execute an SQL query.
+Here, we execute an SQL query using `PreparedStatement` and SQL-argument-placeholders.
 Since this action has to be repeated at many occasions (CRUD) it makes sense to place the code inside a Singleton.

+## Pattern: POJO Class

+To enable mapping between Java code and database we create a Plain Old Object Class (POJO).
+For each table there is a corresponding POJO class.
+This is the convention.

+For our case we just need one Student POJO since we have only one table in our database.

 ## Screenshots